 Despite the "Order of Glittering Crux" in Star Driver is not a student council per se, its main leaders include students with extra responsibilities like a class rep, the art club president, the rich student/sponsor and the student dorms manager.

 The student council in Mai-HiME essentially polices itself, with its actual headmaster being little more than a figurehead.
-There's also a bit of a subversion here: the vice-president is the host body of the Big Bad and the president is one of the super-powered HiME, and most of their on-screen council duties are limited to organizing school festivals (wherein plot-related stuff happens), leaving the disciplinary work to its most Hot Blooded member while they sit back, relax and drink tea.
+The vice-president Reito Kanzaki is the host body of the Big Bad and the president Shizuru Fujino is one of the super-powered HiME, and most of their on-screen council duties are limited to organizing school festivals (wherein plot-related stuff happens), leaving the disciplinary work to its most Hot-Blooded member while they sit back, relax and drink tea.

-Double Subverted.
-When Shizuru (the President) leaves the job, it becomes apparent that her laissez-faire attitude and sweet-natured diplomacy, combined with Haruka's boundless energy, kept the school running.
+When Shizuru leaves the job, it becomes apparent that her laissez-faire attitude and sweet-natured diplomacy, combined with Haruka Suzushiro's boundless energy, kept the school running.
 Haruka can't do the job without her; though part of this is the job getting a lot harder after the school got half-destroyed in the HiME battles, she complains that Shizuru could have things sorted out if she was there.

 Best Student Council: This is the premise of the show.
 The eponymous student council has military, law enforcement, and intelligence/ninja divisions, and is hand-picked by its president, Jinguuji Kanade, for reasons that she mostly keeps to herself.
 President Kanade believes in not restricting the freedom of the students, which limits the near-absolute control the council could otherwise exert.